In the chaos

 "Now faith is the assurance of things hoped for, the conviction of things not seen."

-When we take this meaning of faith, that which is unobservable,
+this meaning of faith, that which is unobservable,

 we realize that the story we read of Christ's resurrection is definitely a faith story.